BrianWU-S/electron_microscopy_image_segmentation/README.md

-# Electron_Microscopy_Image_Segmentation
+# Electron Microscopy Image Segmentation
 Image segmentation is the process of assigning a label to every pixel in an image such that pixels with the same label share certain visual characteristics.
-In this project, we try to solve the problem in ISBI challenge.
-In this challenge, a full stack of EM slices will be used to train machine learning algorithms for the purpose of automatic segmentation of neural structures.
+In this project, we try to solve the problem in ISBI challenge where a full stack of EM slices will be used to train machine learning algorithms for the purpose of automatic segmentation of neural structures.
 The images are representative of actual images in the real-world, containing some noise and small image alignment errors.
 None of these problems led to any difficulties in the manual labeling of each element in the image stack by an expert human neuroanatomist.

 The aim of the challenge is to compare and rank the different competing methods based on their pixel and object classification accuracy.
+The accuracy of segmentation is very important for medical images, because the edge segmentation error will lead to unreliable results, in that case it will be rejected for clinical application.
+Obtaining these sample images to train the model may be a resource consuming process because of the need for high-quality, uncompressed and accurately annotated images reviewed by professionals.
+Therefore, the algorithm designed for medical imaging must achieve high performance and accuracy with less data samples.

 # Dataset
 The data description is same with ISBI Challenge except that we split the raw train data set (consist of 30 samples) into two parts: the new train set and new